Allicolyer/personal-website/_blog/2021-08-31-quarantine-diary.markdown

 ---
 layout: post
-title: "A Portrait of My 2021 Mindset: COVID, Cats, and Quarantine"
+title: "Quarantine Diary: The Cat, the Car, and the Chaos"
 isBlogPost: true
 ---
 It had been a wonderful camping trip in Kings Canyon, only to end in a COVID disaster.
 I had just flown back from New York after being a bridesmaid in my friend's wedding and spending nearly a month with my family so I could attend her bachelorette party and wedding.
 I flew back to LA, ate one breakfast sandwich with my roommate, and then headed up to Sheep Creek Campground in Kings Canyon National Park for the complete opposite of a month in New York City and Long Island.